LycusCoder/NorexProject/docs/user/USER_CHECKLIST.md

 If all items are checked, congratulations! 🎊

-NourProject Phase 2 is fully functional and ready for daily use!
+NorexProject Phase 2 is fully functional and ready for daily use!

 **Enjoy your powerful PHP development environment!** 🚀